 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Mississippi With The Largest Asian Population For 2019
+How We Determined The Cities In mississippi With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - Hispanic or Latino

 - Asian alone*

 - Native Hawaiian and Other Pacific Islander alone*

 Our particular column of interest here was the number of people who identified as Asian alone.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 60 cities.